 The purpose of reference service is to provide assistance to patrons by suggesting and locating appropriate sources, and by providing information about research methodology so that patrons can do their own research.
 However, no question which seeks substantive advice regarding a legal problem, nor which has as its object an interpretation of the meaning or import of material being consulted, will be answered, since this assistance can be construed as the unauthorized practice of law.
 Because of the Library's obligation to our primary patrons (the Law School's students, faculty, and staff), reference service to other patrons using the Library may be limited to answering questions that do not require the Librarian to leave the Reference Desk.

 The Law Library offers two types of electronic reference service for its law students, faculty and staff: email and chat.
-To use email reference service, please complete a Library Reference Request Form.
+To use the email reference service, please contact Renee Rastorfer.
 The chat reference service is available during all scheduled reference hours, unless otherwise publicized.
 The buddy name of the Law School Library is WNElawchat.
-We are monitoring Google Talk, AIM, MSN Messenger, and Yahoo!
+We are monitoring AIM and Yahoo!
 Messenger.
 Chat reference is also available by selecting "Chat with a Librarian" from the website navigation menu.
 Click here to learn more about reference chat service.